mamachanko/website-monitor/README.md

 Tested with Python 3.9 and services hosted by [Aiven](https://aiven.io).

-See issues for outstanding todos.
+See open issues for outstanding todos.

 See [discussion](#Discussion) for notes on design decisions, areas of improvement and known issues.